-Cosmetic Corrective SurgeryHome » Services » Cosmetic Surgery » Cosmetic Corrective Surgery
+Cosmetic Corrective SurgeryHome » Services » Cosmetic Surgery for Eyelids, Forehead, and Eyebrows » Cosmetic Corrective Surgery

 Unanticipated outcomes after eyelid and laser surgery may include unexpected scarring, dissatisfaction with the overall aesthetic result, malposition of the eyelids, especially the lower lids, change in the shape of the eyes, unwanted alteration in skin color and other problems, Fortunately, in many situations these problems can be corrected by cosmetic corrective surgery, laser therapy, medical treatment or a combination of these approaches.

 Malposition of the eyelids usually refers to “drooping” of the upper and/or lower eyelid after previous surgery.
 There are many reasons why this may occur.
 In some situations medical treatment and time are sufficient to produce satisfactory improvement.
 At other times, additional surgery may be required.